'The Handmaids Tale' Costume Designer on Creating the Show's Timely Color-Coded Dystopia

 Says award-winning costume designer Ane Crabtree of the show in which women are differentiated by the color of their capes, "Even in our scripts, it's like the things that we say are bizarrely simultaneous with Trump."

 Surrounded by vision boards representing a plethora of reds, blues, greens and grays in her on-set Toronto office, costume designer Ane Crabtree lights several candles and looks around at her dwindling department.
-The Handmaid’s Tale is just wrapping production on its inaugural season, a season that just so happened to develop during an American election that makes this show about a dystopian and misogynistic society feel eerily prophetic.
+The Handmaid’s Tale, which premieres April 26, is just wrapping production on its inaugural season, a season that just so happened to develop during an American election that makes this show about a dystopian and misogynistic society feel eerily prophetic.

 Based on the 1985 novel by Margaret Atwood and developed for television by Bruce Miller, the 10-part Hulu series is set in the present day and follows one particular handmaid, Offred (Elisabeth Moss), who is charged with helping an elite couple bear children.
 Set in the world of Gilead, all women fall into specifically designed roles: the red-wearing handmaids, whose purpose is to bear children; the blue-hued wives; green-clad marthas, who take charge of the household chores and cooking; and the grey-washed aunts, who direct the handmaids like cattle.